acolytec3/snips_listener/README.md

 If you don't know what Snips is, start here: https://snips.gitbook.io/getting-started/ Everything that follows assumes you know what Snips, skills, intents, and MQTT are.

+A lot of the base code for this was borrowed from here - https://github.com/tschmidty69/homeassistant-config/blob/master/snips/snips_listener.py

 # Basic Snips Listener
 A basic snips handler with dynamic module loading.